What Do You Need To Pack In Your Hospital Bag For Labour?

 Ideally you want to pack your old, comfy pairs that you won’t mind throwing out if need be.

-Make sure to pack whatever basics you need to feel human after delivery, including a hairbrush, regular or dry shampoo, toothbrush and toothpaste, deodorant, lip balm, moisturizer, extra hair ties, etc. If you take any daily medications, don’t forget to pack those as well.
+Make sure to pack whatever basics you need to feel human after delivery, including a hairbrush, regular or dry shampoo, toothbrush and toothpaste, deodorant, lip balm, moisturizer, extra hair ties, etc. If you take any daily medications, don’t forget to pack those in your hospital bag as well.

 Your birth plan and any paperwork you’ve been asked to complete by the hospital and/or for insurance.